 Yunkai is located on Slaver's Bay.
 One hundred leagues to the south, following the old Ghiscari coastal road, is Astapor and about fifty leagues – at least a hundred and sixty-three miles – to the north Meereen.
 Well mounted travellers, when riding hard, can reach Yunkai from Astapor in six days.
 To the southwest of Yunkai is the island Yaros.

 Three leagues south of Yunkai lies a birchwood forest near a slanting sandstone ridge.

 - See also: Images of Yunkai

-The highborn of Yunkai wear linen skirts and tunics dyed a deep yellow and cloaks sewn with copper disks.
-Because their oiled hair is twisted into towers and shapes, they wear taller helms to preserve the stylings.
-Grazdan mo Eraz, one of the Wise Masters, wears a tokar fringed with Myrish lace.
-They ride horses and camels.
-The walls are defended by crossbowmen and slingers.
+The highborn warriors of Yunkai wear linen skirts and tunics dyed a deep yellow and cloaks sewn with copper disks.
+They oil their hair and twist it into towers and shapes, and wear tall helms to preserve the stylings.
+The nobility wear fringed tokars, a sign of power, as they do in Astapor and Meereen.

 Yunkai was a colony of the Old Empire of Ghis.
-Although Yunkai survived the destruction of Old Ghis at the hands of the Valyrian Freehold, it was conquered by the Valyrians, who learned slavery from the conquered Ghiscari and used slaves to expand their empire.
-The Ghiscari tongue is largely forgotten now, and the Yunkai'i now speak a dialect of High Valyrian similar to that of Astapor.
+Yunkai survived the destruction of Old Ghis at the hands of the Valyrian Freehold, and was subsequently conquered by the Valyrians, who learned slavery from the conquered Ghiscari and used slaves to expand their empire.
 After the Doom of Valyria and the fall of the Freehold, the Ghiscari of Slaver's Bay took control of the slave trade.
+During the centuries that followed, Yunkai and her sister cities Meereen and Astapor were the linchpins of the slave trade.